-The PI will be able to view in the online form the date in which any CCV linked to the application was last uploaded and whether any action is required.
+The PI can view in the online RAC application the date in which any CCV linked to the application was last uploaded and whether any action is required.

-Remember to fill-in the online application form with all of your requests.
-There should be no discrepancies between what you request in the Technical Justification document attached to your application and what you request in the online form.
+Remember to fill in the online application form with all of your requests.
+There should be no discrepancies between what you request in the document attached to your application and what you request in the online form.
 In case of discrepancy, the online form will prevail.

-Please visit the Available Resources page to see the list of systems available for this competition and to know how resources must be requested in the online form.
+Please visit the Available Resources page to see the list of systems available for this competition and to understand how resources must be requested in the online form.

-Please use the following template for the required Technical Justification document that must be submitted with your online application.
-The Technical Justification document MUST be submitted in .pdf format.
+Please use the following templates for the required document that must be submitted with your online application.
+This document MUST be submitted in .pdf format.

 The overall allocation process follows these stages: